Sushmithanv07/SMSSync_Master/README.md

+<h4>Introduction</h4>
-<h5>SMSSync_Master App, a robust SMS integration solution developed using Spring Boot.
+  SMSSync_Master App, a robust SMS integration solution developed using Spring Boot.
-  This project leverages the power of Twilio to seamlessly incorporate SMS functionality, ensuring reliable and efficient communication within your applications.</h5>
+  This project leverages the power of Twilio to seamlessly incorporate SMS functionality, ensuring reliable and efficient communication within your applications.
 <h5>Features</h5>
 Simple Integration: Effortlessly integrate secure OTP verification into your applications with a straightforward implementation process.